deckerweb/builder-list-pages/README.md

 ### Why should it be important to have these Views/ Submenus?
 Good question.
 This could be extremely useful if you have a lot of pages for example and only a few of them are built with your Page Builder.
 Then the additional **view** and **submenu** offer a "filter" to just query for those few pages.
 That makes total sense for Administrators, Editors, Clients and other use cases.
 This should be a default, to have these views.
 Sadly, most Builders just don't offer it.

+### The View is showing (0) items?
+That can happen if you have only items of that post type edited in your Builder but in Draft state.
+Just publish this post type item.
+And also make sure that it contains at least one element/widget of the builder in it.
+Then it will all make sense.
+(Meaning, WordPress needs to see a hidden meta key for that page/item, that mostly gets set when adding an element and publish – or at least save – the whole thing.)

 ### Why did you create this plugin?
 Back in 2019 I needed it myself for a few sites I maintained.
 Those sites were powered by Elementor (Pro).
 Once I discovered a code snippet offering these views, I enhanced the snippet (security, better labels) and made a plugin out of it.
 It was just for "private" use.
 A few years later I needed it again but now for other builders (Oxygen, Bricks, Breakdance ...), so I developed the plugin further and made a more robust solution out of it, working with more Builders.